playfulprogramming/playfulprogramming/content/blog/partial-dom-application/index.md

 ## Vue

-While the other frameworks have a more 1:1 mapping between our psuedo-syntax'd `nothing`, Vue has a slightly different approach due to its reuse of the [existing HTML `<template>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).
+While the other frameworks have a more 1:1 mapping between our pseudo-syntax `nothing`, Vue has a slightly different approach due to its reuse of the [existing HTML `<template>` tag](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template).

 By default, if you render a `template` in Vue, it will render nothing to the screen: